gyroscopico/population-life-cycles/README.md

 ### Must have tasks

-- mobs not spawning on top of each other (world with available coordinates).
-- mobs moving around (no collision).
+- mobs moving around (no collision is allowed).
 - mobs procreate when they are close, the female mob becomes pregnant and eventually gives birth to a number of youngs.

 ### Low priority tasks